rubenanlo/template-widgets/README.md

+# Updates

+- [x] Template for future widgets for desktop version
+- [ ] For mobile version

 # Introduction

 This web application holds a simple structure to add multiple widgets as simple as possible.
 The following paragraphs depict how to add new widgets and other considerations while adding elements to this web application.